preloader icon

 In the third position in our research is:

-The 16th Annual Turkey Tuesday Food Drive!
-Join the City of Mesa Engineering Department & United Food Bank for the 16th Annual Turkey Drive.
-Our goal this year is to collect 2,000 turkeys!
+Join the City of Mesa Engineering Department and United Food Bank for the 16th Annual Turkey Drive.
+This year, our goal is to collect 2,000 turkeys!

 Donate a turkey at the Mesa Convention Center on Tuesday, November 19th, from 7 a.m. to 12 p.m.

-Donation Drop-off Address:
+Donation Drop-off Location:

 40 E. 3rd Place, Mesa, AZ